CenterForOpenScience/SHARE/how-to/run-locally.md

 # SHARE Quickstart or: How I Learned to Stop Worrying and Love the Dock

-this guide guides you through setting up SHARE locally using Docker.
+this guide guides you through setting up SHARE locally using Docker for development and manual testing.

+this guide does NOT guide you to anything appropriate for the open Internet.

 ## pre-requisites
 - [git](https://git-scm.com/)